Sameeranjoshi/integrate-external-project-with-llvm-libraries/README.md

 ```
 Note: You need `llvm` compiler setup in your environment.
 The tool does nothing just uses one of the LLVM based libraries.

+Note: To see how to develop something in-tree see https://github.com/Sameeranjoshi/llvm-tool